 Either way, it’s annoying and inconvenient.
 And unfortunately, there doesn’t seem to be an easy fix in some cases.

 First off, you’ll want to diagnose the issue.
 Before you do anything else, simply relaunch Finder or restart your computer.
-In some instances, this could fix the issue without much effort.
+In some instances, this could fix the problem without much effort.

 Similarly, you’ll want to make sure Favorites is even turned on for Finder.

-- Click on Finder in the upper-right corner.
+- Tap on Finder in the upper-right corner

 If this was the issue, just tick the options you’d like to add.
 Some Mac users report that this patches a Favorites issue in Finder, but not the Open File dialog box.